Ultimate Guide to Selecting a Target Real Estate Market

 - Zillow Annual Consumer House Trends Reports

-Next, once you’ve selected seven potential target markets, you will perform a detailed demographic and economic evaluation of each.
+Next, once you’ve selected seven, you will perform a detailed demographic and economic evaluation of each.
 What follows is each of the seven market variables I analyze, including what to look for, where to find the data, and how to log the data.

 1 – Unemployment